Lithium metal battery

 Lithium batteries are widely used in portable consumer electronic devices.
 The term "lithium battery" refers to a family of different lithium-metal chemistries, comprising many types of cathodes and electrolytes but all with metallic lithium as the anode.
-The battery requires from 0.15 to 0.3 kg of lithium per kWh.
+The battery requires from 0.15 to 0.3 kg (5 to 10 oz) of lithium per kWh.
 As designed these primary systems use a charged cathode, that being an electro-active material with crystallographic vacancies that are filled gradually during discharge.

 The most common type of lithium cell used in consumer applications uses metallic lithium as the anode and manganese dioxide as the cathode, with a salt of lithium dissolved in an organic solvent as the electrolyte.

 History

 Chemistries

+This table is dominated by lithium-ion, not lithium-metal, chemistries—it's inclusive rather than focused on the specific topic of lithium metal batteries.

 University of California San Diego have developed an electrolyte chemistry that allows lithium batteries to run at temperatures as low as -60 °C. The electrolytes also enable electrochemical capacitors to run as low as -80 °C. Previous low-temperature limit is -40 °C. High performance at room temperature is still maintained.
 This may improve energy density and safety of lithium batteries and electrochemical capacitors.